javascript-tutorial/en.javascript.info/1-js/03-code-quality/03-comments/article.md

     Comments that explain the solution are very important.
 They help to continue development the right way.

 Any subtle features of the code?
 Where they are used?
-: If the code has anything subtle and counter-obvious, it's definitely worth commenting.
+: If the code has anything subtle and counter-intuitive, it's definitely worth commenting.

 ## Summary